nielsenjared/nielsenjared.github.io/content/blog/decomposition/index.md

 ![ TODO ](./jarednielsen-TODO.png)

 Thinking like a programmer means thinking like a computer.
-If you want to do that, you'll want to learn computational thinking.
+If you want to think like a programmer, you'll want to learn computational thinking.
 There are four stages of computational thinking:

 1. Decomposition